 Years ago, generators might have been clunky and required constant attention, but modern systems are a world apart.
 Today’s Generac generators are designed for reliability and efficiency, balancing power output with fuel consumption.
 Many models perform automatic weekly self-tests to ensure they’re ready to go at a moment’s notice and can even be monitored remotely.
 The key to a hassle-free experience is a professional service plan.
 With scheduled Generac maintenance, our team handles all the check-ups and service, so you can focus on your business without worrying about the upkeep of your backup power system.

-Myth: “A portable generator is good enough.”
+Myth: “A simple portable generator is all I need.”

 While a portable generator might seem like a quick fix, it’s not a true business continuity solution.
 Portable units have serious limitations for a commercial setting.
 They often lack the capacity to power essential equipment, require frequent and manual refueling, and pose safety risks if not operated correctly.
 During an extended outage, you can’t afford to be constantly managing a portable unit.
 A standby Generac generator, on the other hand, is permanently installed and connected to your building’s electrical system.
 It starts automatically within seconds of an outage and runs on a stable fuel source like natural gas or propane, providing seamless, reliable power for as long as you need it.